warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-327-penetration-test-report.md

 ### 1.1 Overview

-This report presents the results of a comprehensive security penetration test conducted on the Warren DeLeon Portfolio mobile application (iOS and Android) from November 15-21, 2025.
+This report presents the results of a full security penetration test conducted on the Warren DeLeon Portfolio mobile application (iOS and Android) from November 15-21, 2025.
 The assessment evaluated the application against the OWASP Mobile Top 10 2024 standard and industry best practices.

 ### 1.2 Key Findings